peter11420/api/README.md

 + Response 200 (application/json)

+    Response will get all user.
 ### GET
 Get all user info

 + Response 200 (application/json)

+    Response will get all user.

 ### PUT
 Update user info

 + Response 200 (application/json)

+    Response will get all user.

 ### DELETE
 remove user

 + Response 200 (application/json)

+    Response will get all user.